rajivpaulsingh/k6-performance-testing/README.md

 # K6 Example Project

 This is a performance testing repository using a tool called [k6](https://k6.io/).
-The tests are written on JavaScript.
+The tests are written in JavaScript.

 # Running the test